Installation

 globally to the CLI.

 If you want to use TypeDoc from your command line in a project, use the API in your project code, or TypeDoc in an npm script, a local installation is the recommended approach.
-First install TypeDoc locally in your project:
+First install TypeDoc in your project:

 $ npm install typedoc --save-dev